 After my divorce, I was devastated that my children were going to be part of a “broken family.”
 I worried about our youngest son who was in high school at the time.
 He calmly said to me one day, “Mom, half of my friends at school are from divorced families.
 It’s not that big a deal.”
 That statement, even though it was true, broke my heart.

 If lots of people are “jumping ship,” it becomes easier to do it yourself at the slightest provocation.
 Also, some women are more financially able to be comfortable after divorce and so they are less likely to settle for a marriage that is not as good as they want.
-Men have more opportunities to cheat and get a taste of his younger self back.
+Men have more opportunities to cheat and get a taste of their younger selves back.

 One reason that divorce for a woman in middle age is more of a challenge is that she often doesn’t have a job to continue to go to.
-Men still go to work everyday during and after divorce, which is the major part of their identity.
+Men still go to work every day during and after divorce, which is a major part of their identity.
 They still do the same after-work activities as before.
 Their social connections are not as likely to be disrupted.

 Men are often the ones who have the “midlife crisis” and worry about getting older and feeling like life is leaving them behind.
-They are willing to throw away long term spouses to find something they think they might be missing.
-Plus, divorced middle aged men are often considered a great catch for many 30 something women who are looking for someone to take care of them financially.
-Midlife men often find affair or marriage partners who are closer in age to their children than to their own age.
+They are willing to throw away long-term spouses to find something they think they might be missing.
+Plus, divorced middle-aged men are often considered a great catch for many 30-something women who are looking for someone to take care of them financially.
+Midlife men often find affairs or marriage partners who are closer in age to their children than to their own age.
 The new women are usually below them in status as well.

 It’s a little early to be talking about dating if you are still in the process of divorce or recently divorced.
 I can’t emphasize enough the importance of doing the grief work and the healing work you must do before you even consider getting into another relationship.

 We all are feeling pressured to find someone else as soon as possible because of the following things: